New Coefficients For Hopf Cyclic Cohomology: Pairing between module algebras and comodule algebras

 \section{Pairing between module algebras and comodule algebras}

-The authors in \cite{hkr} have generalized the pairing between Hopf cyclic cohomology of module algebras and module coalgebras which introduced in \cite{bm1, rangipour}.
-In this section we generalize the pairing between Hopf cyclic cohomology of module algebras and comodule algebras.
+In this section we generalize the pairing between Hopf cyclic cohomology of module algebras and comodule algebras \cite{atabey2}, \cite{bm2}.
 Let $\mathcal{H}$ be a Hopf algebra, $A$ a left $\mathcal{H}$-module algebra, $B$ a left $\mathcal{H}$-comodule algebra and $\mathcal{M}$ a right-left $_A\mathcal{H}$- and $^B\Hc$-SAYD module.
 We consider the crossed product algebra $A\rtimes B$ with the following multiplication,

 This is an unital algebra where its unit element is $1\rtimes 1$.
 Let $C^{\Hc}(A,M):=\text{Hom}^{\Hc}(A^{\ot (n+1)}, M)$ and $C^n_{\Hc}(A, M)= \text{Hom}_{\Hc}(M\ot A^{\ot(n+1)}, \mathbb{C})$ be the cocyclic modules defined in \eqref{comodule algebra} and \cite{HaKhRaSo2} respectively.
 We consider the following diagonal complex,